 What to Do

-You’ll want to start by drawing numbers on the sidewalk.
-Don’t be afraid to start small with numbers 1 – 5.
+Draw numbers on the sidewalk with chalk.
+Don’t be afraid to start small with numbers 1–5.
 You can gradually expand the numbers your child works with as they get more comfortable with small numbers.
+Next draw a circle (the “bubble”) around each number.

 For example, you might call out the number 4.
 Your child’s job is to run to the number 4 as fast as they can.
-If they identify the number correctly, then they get to do a quick celebration dance beneath a shower of bubbles!
+If they identify the number correctly, shower them with bubbles from the bubble blower!

 Repeat until you finish all the numbers or run out of bubbles.